 This former 'Centre Street' has long been known for its Chinese medicine shops, fabric market and lively Lunar New Year sundry market.
-After a decade of restoration, the street has also become a magnet for young entrepreneurs eager to breathe new life into the neighbourhood with cafes, restaurants, art studios and antique shops.
+It has attracted numerous restoration and cultural projects and is now a magnet for young entrepreneurs, eager to breathe new life into the neighbourhood with cafes, restaurants, art studios and antique shops.

-Díhuà Jiē was constructed in the 1850s after merchants on the losing side of an ethnic feud (over different groups' ancestor origins – all too common in Taiwan's history) in the Wanhua area fled to Dadaocheng (now Datong).
-The merchants prospered here (and some might say got their revenge) as the Wanhua port, further downstream, eventually silted up.
+Díhuà Jiē was constructed in the 1850s.
+Merchants from the Wanhua area were on the losing side of an ethnic feud (over different groups' ancestor origins – all too common in Taiwan's history), and fled to Dadaocheng (now a neighbourhood inside Datong).
+The merchants prospered here while the Wanhua port, further downstream, eventually silted up.
+Some might say they got their revenge.

-On the 8th and 9th floors of Yongle Market is Dadaocheng Theatre, a popular venue for traditional performances.
+On the 8th and 9th floors of Yongle Market is DaDaoCheng Theater, a popular venue for traditional performances.

 Note: the Lunar New Year bazaar here is extremely bustling and popular.
 If you don't like crowds, it is best to avoid this area.